jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 Despite REST adopting the mechanisms and semantics of HTTP, whereas documents are often interpreted in a streaming fashion, to date REST resources are not commonly examined in this way.
-In most practical cases where we wish to be increase the speed of a system there is no reasonable distinction between acting *earlier* and being *quicker*.
-To create efficient software we should be using data at the first possible
+For most practical cases where we wish to be increase the speed of a system there is no reasonable distinction between acting *earlier* and being *quicker*.
+In the interest of creating efficient software we should prefer to use data at the first possible
 opportunity: examining content *while it streams* rather than holding it unexamined until it is wholly available.
 The purpose of this dissertation is to explore tangible benefits that may be realised by